Our trainings are led by two or more of the following trainers.

 Brittany Wake is the chief executive officer of The Wake, LLC, where she assists individuals and organizations in advancing sociopolitical equity initiatives through the exploration of critical thought and process.
 Wake holds a master's degree in multicultural clinical mental health counseling from the University of Colorado-Denver and is a trained group facilitator.
 In addition to leading groups to explicate the relationship between systemic forces and interpersonal dynamics in her role as a counselor, Wake inspires the same reflection with civic-minded professionals and community members in partnership with Oregon Humanities and other organizations.

 Jennifer (Jenny) Sasser is an educational gerontologist, transdisciplinary scholar, and community activist.
 She has worked in the field of gerontology for more than half her life, beginning as a nursing assistant and aging advocate before focusing on research, writing, and teaching.
-After completing her doctorate from Oregon State University, she joined the Marylhurst faculty in 1997.
-Jenny is the author of Aging: Concepts and Controversies and of the forthcoming book Gerontology: The Basics.
-She convenes the Gero-Punk Project and offers consulting and presentations throughout North America.
-Currently, she works as an educational gerontologist doing program evaluation and consulting around the country and is on the part-time gerontology faculty at Portland Community College.
+After completing her doctorate from Oregon State University, she joined the Marylhurst University faculty in 1997, where she was Founding Director of Gerontology and Chair of Human Sciences until 2015.
+Jenny is the author of the books Aging: Concepts and Controversies and Gerontology: The Basics, as well as many essays and articles.
+She convenes the Gero-Punk Project and offers consulting, facilitations, and presentations throughout North America.
+Currently, she works as an educational gerontologist and is on the gerontology faculty at Portland Community College.

 Rachel Bernstein joined Oregon Humanities in 2015 as the organization’s first partnership and training manager.
 In her current role she builds and strengthens partnerships across the state and recruits, trains, and supports discussion facilitators.
 For the past decade, her work has focused on building the civic capacity and engagement of coalitions, organizations, groups, and individuals through the creation and facilitation of workshops and trainings.
 Her workshops and trainings have focused on creating space for participants to learn about and advance issues of equity, social justice, and intersectionality.